Jainendra-Vishwakarma/Personal-Expense-Tracker/README.md

 # Personal-Expense-Tracker
-A command-line (CLI) personal expense tracker built .
+A command-line (CLI) personal expense tracker built with java.
 This application allows users to add, view, update, delete, and analyze their spending habits through a simple terminal interface.
 Personal Expense Tracker (Java CLI)

 A simple **Personal Expense Tracker** built in Java.